U.S. Army vows to fix 'broken' housing at Fort Meade in wake of Reuters report

 In a statement Wednesday, the Army said it is “committed to providing a safe and secure environment on our installations,” and said it recently completed visual inspections of 10 percent of family housing units nationwide with children ages six or younger.

-The Army began the inspectihere program last year after Reuters found lead poisoning hazards here on several bases.
+The Army began the inspection program last year after Reuters found lead poisoning hazards here on several bases.

 The results, the Army said, “will inform our long-term plan to address issues across the force.”